open-atmos-krk/open-atmos-krk.github.io/_projects/outreach.md

 subtitle: <a href="https://wuj.pl/ksiazka/zarys-fizyki-chmur">wuj.pl/ksiazka/zarys-fizyki-chmur</a>

 description: |
-  We engage in public outreach activities aimed at popularising cloud physics,
+  We engage in public outreach activities aimed at popularising cloud physics and
-    as well as filling gaps in availability of academic materials in Polish language.
+    addressing gaps in the availability of academic materials in both Polish and English.

 people:
   - daria_klimaszewska